atrocore/docs-old/modules/translations.md

 Please note, the checkbox `translated` will be automatically set if the checkbox `translate automatically` for the value is set and translation is executed.
 You still can unset this checkbox, if you are not satisfied with the quality of the translation, or set it manually, if translation is done manually.
 In no other case this checkbox is set or unset by the system automatically.

 Set `translate automatically` checkbox if you want your multilingual value to be translated into automatically.
 Translation is executed for all values marked as `translate automatically` in all languages specified in translation rules as destination languages for which the language of the edited value is set as one of the source languages.
-In other words translations will be executed automatically for all corresponding fields/attribute values for every destination language specified in the translation rule.
+In other words, translations will be executed automatically for all corresponding fields/attribute values for every destination language specified in the translation rule.

 The `translated` checkbox carries out an information function and can be used to mark the value that has been translated either automatically or manually.